aslak-vidarsson/transformer-sequence-project/README.md

 # Project: Transformer Model to Predict Sequences

-This project was part of the course "Introduction to Scientific Computations" at NTNU.
-It was developed by Aslak Vidarsson Homme and Hallstein Olesønn Hagaseth.
+This project was developed as part of the course "Introduction to Scientific Computations" at NTNU by Aslak Vidarsson Homme and Hallstein Olesønn Hagaseth.

-## Project Goal
+## Project Highlights

-The goal of this project was to implement a transformer model in Python, without using any AI libraries.
-Only NumPy and Matplotlib were used.
-The final results are presented in the notebook **FINAL_DRAFT_PROJECT2.ipynb**.

-## Methodology

-- Implemented key components of a transformer model to predict sequences of numbers.
-- Compared two optimization algorithms: **Steepest Descent** and **Adam**.
-- Trained the networks on 2,500 data points covering all possible sequences of length 5 with two possible values.
+- Implemented a **transformer model from scratch in Python**, using only **NumPy** and **Matplotlib**—no AI libraries.
+- Tested the model on the following tasks: sorting, addition and generate Shakespeare-like text!

-## Results
+## Key Results

 ### Sequence Sorting
-- Before training: None of the sequences were correctly sorted.
-- After training with Adam: **99.84%** of sequences were correctly sorted.
+- **Adam optimizer:** 99.84% of sequences correctly sorted.
-- After training with Steepest Descent: **1.64%** of sequences were correctly sorted.
+- **Steepest Descent:** 1.64% of sequences correctly sorted.

 ### Addition of Two Two-Digit Numbers
-- Adam optimizer quickly converged below the tolerance of 0.01.
+- Adam converged quickly below tolerance and achieved **99.49% accuracy**.
-- Steepest Descent improved gradually but did not reach high accuracy.
+- Steepest Descent converged slowly, with **0.99% accuracy**.
-- Final accuracy:
-  - Adam: **99.49%**
-  - Steepest Descent: **0.99%**

-These results align with the theory that the Adam optimizer converges faster for certain problems, while Steepest Descent may be more suitable for new or different tasks.

-## Technologies Used

-- Python
-- NumPy
-- Matplotlib
-- Jupyter Notebook

-## How to Explore

-The full implementation and results are in **FINAL_DRAFT_PROJECT2.ipynb**.
-No execution is required to understand the results; all code, plots, and analysis are included in the notebook.
+These results highlight the efficiency of the Adam optimizer and the effectiveness of a from-scratch transformer implementation.

+## Additional Experiment: Shakespeare Text Generation

+We also experimented with generating text in the style of Shakespeare.
+Example output:
+Thou shall nothitite Madyed him; and fack of mece off of his peasing not ficers.

+CORIOLANUS:
+Nowes day, let the geas!

+LARTIUS:
+Your none his Nay.

+When the noner the say the to stendstall,
+They!
+They thou war
+Mostiong the say none should men: May like set his glet your burave belas!
+That ast, shere should me my foulamm the what drequechare itild afeplers, That think mostichen grebshound him: Tis gindeed beas the seas!
+Toold that the rep in say!
+Aufid bleast lep diet her thould cetscest: ay, a